open-logic/open-logic/doc/tutorials/VivadoTutorial.md

 ![Screenshot](./VivadoTutorial/Pictures/integrate_olo_02.png)

-That's it, open logic is now ready to be used.
+That's it,  *Open Logic* is now ready to be used.

 ## Step 3: Build FPGA Design